-Starting February 1, 2016, eligible IHSS providers will receive overtime, travel time, and medical wait time pay
+IHSS providers are now eligible to receive overtime, travel time, and medical wait time pay

 Overtime, travel time, and medical wait time pay are a historic new benefit for IHSS providers, and in many cases are life-changing for families.
 And with these new benefits come new IHSS program rules.
 Keep in mind, while your IHSS timesheet will not change, how you record your hours may change.

-Remember, reporting hours on your timesheet that violate any of the new rules regarding overtime, travel time, and medical wait time will result in penalties starting July 1, 2016*.
+Remember, reporting hours on your timesheet that violate any of the new rules regarding overtime, travel time, and medical wait time will result in penalties.

 UDW is here to help!
-If you need assistance completing your IHSS timesheet, or have questions about the new IHSS program rules, contact the UDW Member Benefits Center at 1-800-621-5016.
+If you need assistance completing your IHSS timesheet, or have questions about the new IHSS program rules, contact the UDW Member Resource Center at 1-800-621-5016.

 What are the new timesheet rules?